vpandiarajan20/subnetworks-and-superposition/README.md

 * `Detecting_and_Subnetworking_Polysemantic_Neurons.ipynb` : Notebook with Majority of the Code for Generating Visuals (also has code to cluster and run ActGrad, SNIP, and Force)

-## NOTES
+## Additional Notes
 In order to generate visualizations run the `Detecting_and_Subnetworking_Polysemantic_Neurons` notebook.
 Run the Subnetwork Training file in order to train the masked network.
 Specify parameters such as layer, unit, batch size, temperature, epochs, learning rate, schedule, decay, lambda normalization constant, temperature, mask initial value, and min cluster size.
 Use the switch cluster labels parameter to train the two individual subnetworks.
+For more information, please read our [paper](https://github.com/surajK610/subnetworks-and-superposition/blob/main/Subnetworks_and_Superposition.pdf).